My child is either a fluent or first language English speaker. Are these classes right for them?

 How do you teach first and second language learners in the same class?

 It works better than you think!
 Because I focus on the topic or skill, there are not actually two lessons going on.
 All students follow the lesson and conversation about, for example, Vikings, but they will not all produce the same work.
 First language learners will dive deep into the text and produce longer or more nuanced writing.
 Second language learners will focus on comprehension and produce solid written communication.
 Working together benefits both groups.

 Will there be homework?

 A little!
 These classes are a mix of synchronous and asynchronous learning.
-We’ll meet on zoom for live classes once a week, and students will log on to the google classroom between classes for reading material, prep work, and some writing in between.
+We’ll meet on zoom for live classes once a week, and students will log on to the online classroom between classes for reading material, prep work, and some writing in between.
+How much homework you do is also about your own goals and what you need to achieve.
 It will be kept to a manageable amount!

 Can you teach my child with dyslexia, learning difficulties, or other education-related special needs?

 Yes!
 As a qualified classroom teacher, I am trained and experienced in teaching students with a wide range of diversity within the context of the class.
 Together we can develop strategies to best support your child in the class.